FEYoung/DataScience/codebook.md

 		descend 20 stairs,
 		ascend 20 stairs.

-	The raw data code for each task is defined here:
+	The raw data code for each activity is defined here:

 		1 -	walking